AdaCore/RecordFlux/tests/README.md

 The checks are implemented in the `feature_test.py` in `tests/integration`, `tests/compilation` and `tests/verification`.

-The executability and provability tests require the definition of a session called `Session`.
+The executability and provability tests require the definition of a state machine called `S`.
 The actions can be configured in an optional `config.yml` file:

 - `input`: A mapping of all readable channels to a list of messages.
 A message is represented by a space-separated list of bytes (decimal numerals in the range 0 to 255).
 - `output`: A list of all writable channels.
 - `sequence`: The expected sequence of entered states and IO actions (read and written messages).
-- `prove`: If the `prove` key exists, the generated SPARK code for `Session` and each additionally listed unit will be proved.
+- `prove`: If the `prove` key exists, the generated SPARK code for `S` and each additionally listed unit will be proved.

-Session functions can be defined by putting a custom implementation of the `Session` package inside the `src` directory.
+State machine functions can be defined by putting a custom implementation of the `S` package inside the `src` directory.

 ### End-to-End Tests (`tests/end_to_end`)